Alice Marie Johnson

 Alice Marie Johnson (born May 30, 1955) is an American criminal justice reform advocate and former federal prisoner.
 She was convicted in 1996 for her involvement in a Memphis cocaine trafficking organization and sentenced to life imprisonment.

 In June 2018, after serving 21 years in prison, she was released from the Federal Correctional Institution, Aliceville, after President Donald Trump granted her clemency, thereby commuting her sentence, effective immediately.
 On February 20, 2025, Trump named her as his administration's "pardon czar".

 Early life, crime, and sentence

-Johnson was born in Mississippi, and her memoirs recount growing up as one of nine children of sharecroppers, becoming pregnant as a sophomore in high school, and later working as a secretary.
+Johnson, who is of African American heritage, was born in Mississippi.
+Her memoirs recount growing up as one of nine children of sharecroppers, becoming pregnant as a sophomore in high school, and later working as a secretary.
 At the time of her arrest, she was a single mother of five children.

 Johnson told Mic in 2017 that she became involved in the drug trade after she lost her job at FedEx, where she had worked for ten years, due to a gambling addiction; this was followed by a divorce and the loss of her youngest son in a motorcycle accident.
 She filed for bankruptcy in 1991, and foreclosure of her house followed.

 Johnson was arrested in 1993 and convicted in 1996 of eight federal criminal counts relating to her involvement in a Memphis, Tennessee-based cocaine trafficking organization.
 In addition to drug conspiracy counts, she was convicted of money laundering and structuring, the latter crime because of her purchase of a house with a down payment structured to avoid hitting a $10,000 reporting threshold.

 The Memphis operation involved over a dozen individuals.
 The indictment, which named 16 defendants, described her as a leader in a multi-million dollar cocaine ring, and detailed dozens of drug transactions and deliveries.
 Evidence presented at trial showed that the Memphis operation was connected to Colombian drug dealers based in Texas.

-She was sentenced to life imprisonment without parole in 1997.
+In 1997, she was sentenced to life imprisonment without parole.
 At the sentencing hearing, U.S. District Judge Julia Gibbons said that Johnson was "the quintessential entrepreneur" in an operation that dealt in 2,000 to 3,000 kilograms of cocaine, with a "very significant" impact on the community.
 Co-defendants Curtis McDonald and Jerlean McNeil were sentenced to life and 19 years in federal prison, respectively.
 A number of other co-defendants who testified against Johnson received sentences between probation and 10 years.
 Following her conviction, Johnson acknowledged that she was an intermediary in the drug trafficking organization, but said she did not actually make deals or sell drugs.